dssg/hitchhikers-guide/curriculum/4_programming_best_practices/test-test-test/python_testing.md

     └── code_to_train_models_here.txt
 ```

 In the diagram above, you can see the different steps in your pipeline (ETL, exploration, feature generation, modeling, model evaluation) all those folders will contain a mix of Python, shell and SQL scripts.
 Then, there's another folder called `lib`, which stores the source code for this project.
-Inside such folder, you'll find another two folders `lib` and `tests`, the first one stores the actual source code and the later stores the tests for the code inside `lib`.
+Inside such a folder, you'll find another two folders `lib` and `tests`, the first one stores the actual source code and the later stores the tests for the code inside `lib`.

 Of course, that doesn't mean you should limit your tests to your source code!
-You should also test your pipeline, but a good designed pipeline will put the complicated parts in the source code so your pipeline steps are short and simple.
+You should also test your pipeline, but a well designed pipeline will put the complicated parts in the source code, so your pipeline steps are short and simple.

-The problem with testing pipeline is that some steps won't be deterministic, but there are some things you can do.
+The problem with testing a pipeline is that some steps won't be deterministic, but there are some things you can do.

 **Tip:** To access the code in `lib` you can either create a `setup.py` file to install or add the folder to your `PYTHONPATH`.

 ##

-## Other Python testing tools
+## Other Python Testing Tools

 *   unittest or unitest2 if you use Python 3 (part of the Python standard library)
 *   [nose](https://github.com/nose-devs/nose) - another good option to run your tests

-## Where to go from here
+## Where to go From Here

 -   **Part 2:** [Testing Python Data Science pipelines](ds_testing.md)
 -   [Read the pytest documentation](http://pytest.org/latest/)